marcosruiz/SignuServer/README.md

 - Start project
 - Voila!

--If you want to let your google account send mails, go there and put ON the less secure options.
+-If you want to let your google account send mails, go there and put ON the less secure options or use an application password

 https://myaccount.google.com/lesssecureapps?pli=1

+## API